All articles

 Over time, conferences become less and less welcoming to new folks.
 We tend to find it easier to socialize with people we already know rather than put in the effort to make new friends.

-The Pac-Man rule addresses this tendency to ensure that you are able to meet new folks easily.
-The Pac-Man rule means:
+The Pac-Man Rule addresses this tendency to ensure that you are able to meet new folks easily.

 “When standing as a group of people, always leave room for one person to join your group.”

 This means you have to stand in a Pac-Man shape so that new people are always able to enter the group.
-It’s a lot less intimidating than trying to join a closed group, and sets the mindset that we should be consciously welcoming to new people.
-This atmosphere makes it really easy to make friends.
+It’s a lot less intimidating than trying to join a closed group, and encourages the mindset that we should be consciously welcoming to new people.
+This atmosphere makes it really easy to make new friends!

-This is a more proactive rule which means that established folks are also motivated to meet new people.
+This is a more proactive rule that helps established folks stay motivated to meet new people.

 If you’ve attended five times before, that’s five new people a day!